Before you drive, jet or sail off on your holidays, it’s important to take out travel insurance.

 Your belongings are lost, stolen or damaged

 If this hasn’t happened to you, it likely has to someone you know.
-According to SITA, an air travel IT company, more than 21 million travellers had luggage either lost or ‘temporarily mishandled’ in 2016.
+According to SITA, an air travel IT company, more than 22 million bags were either lost or ‘temporarily mishandled’ in 2017*.

 Don’t be left waiting at baggage collection without the peace of mind of a travel insurance policy which covers you up to the value of £1,500, for loss, theft or damage.